madisonksharp/beast-startup/notes.md

 4. **Generate Response:** Once the resources are obtained, the server constructs an HTTP response containing the requested content, status code, and headers.
 5. **Send Response:** The server sends the HTTP response back to the client over the network.
 6. **Log Events:** The server logs information about the request, response, and server-side events for monitoring, analysis, and troubleshooting.

+### Uploading Files

+#### frontend code

+#### BACKEND code

+Multer handles reading the file from the HTTP request, enforcing the size limit of the upload, and storing the file in the uploads directory.
+Additionally our service code does the following:

+1. Handles requests for static files so that we can serve up our frontend code.
+2. Handles errors such as when the 64k file limit is violated.
+3. Provides a GET endpoint to serve up a file from the uploads directory.

 ## Domain Names